Written by Alamo Area Master Naturalist Stan Drezek from materials supplied by Wendy Leonard and Fred Wills.

 Another factor affecting the original savanna was the introduction of non-native grass species such as King Ranch Bluestem, Bermudagrass, and Johnsongrass.
 These invasive grasses have now become dominant in the non-restored grassland areas.
 In areas where fire suppression occurred, large stands of Texas Persimmon, Ashe Juniper, and Whitebrush now dominate the landscape.
 The result is decreased rain absorption, along with reduced native grass and herbaceous plant production.
 This is a dramatic change from the time when Native Americans set fires to keep woody plants in check and to allow tall grasses like Indiangrass, Big Bluestem, and Switchgrass to flourish, sustaining bison, antelope, and other species.

 In the fall of 2012 and summer of 2013 park staff and community volunteers planted about an additional ten acres of savanna.
-The savanna at Phil Hardberger Park is being maintained primarily by mowing to 18” once every five years (February/March) and volunteers removing woody shrubs and pulling invasive grasses.
+The savanna at Phil Hardberger Park is being maintained primarily by mowing to 18” in February or March if monitoring suggests a need and by volunteers removing woody shrubs and pulling invasive grasses.
 Fire is currently not an option.
 Park naturalists will evaluate the grasses and wildflowers as well as wildlife resulting from the restoration of savanna.
 If the savanna does well it could be expanded.
 However; additional acreage beyond the current 13 acres, while desirable, must await further study.
 How will the park naturalists measure the success of restoration efforts in Phil Hardberger Park?

 PHIL HARDBERGER PARK AND THE COMMUNITY